 Education search engines

-While Google can be a good starting resource, using a more targeted resource like educations.com can help you by comparing programs and connecting with universities.
-This is a good starting point if you’re in the research stage.
+While Google can be a good starting point, use a specialized education resource like educations.com to help you explore and compare programs, directly message universities, and talk with current students.
 You can filter programs by country, city, school type, and subject category - making your study abroad journey as smooth as possible.

-If you’re more focused on school rather than country, it may also be a good idea to check out ranking sites like THE, QS, and US News, which compile annual rankings of the top schools around the world.
+If you’re more focused on finding the right school rather than country, it may also be a good idea to check out ranking sites like THE, QS, and US News, which compile annual rankings of top schools around the world.
 However, don't trust these numbers completely.
-These sites rank older, well-established, large research universities more highly due to their ranking criteria, so just because a school isn’t in the top 20 doesn’t mean it doesn’t have an amazing program that’s uniquely suited to you and your interests.
+These sites rank older, well-established, large research universities more highly due to their ranking criteria, so just because a school isn’t at the top doesn’t mean it doesn’t have an amazing program that’s uniquely suited to you and your interests.

-Have a list of schools in mind?
-Now it’s time to start the application process.
+Are you still wondering: How does studying abroad work?
+Well, now it’s time to start the application process.
 If you have a list of schools in mind, we promise that it’s not as complicated as it might look!
 If you’ve applied to a university at home before, the process will likely look quite similar.
 Read on for exactly what goes into a study abroad application.

 Before you do anything else, get organized.
 We recommend starting with a spreadsheet to help you keep track of deadlines.
 You may also want to keep checklists of requirements for each school.
 You should come back to this spreadsheet again and again throughout the process to update it.
 If a spreadsheet isn’t your style, you should try making a checklist or some sort of master document that you can return to.